capashaa/BotBits/README.md

 ## Usage

+Step 1: Download and extract the DLL-File

+You can find the latest release [Here](https://github.com/capashaa/BotBits/releases/latest).
+Click on BotBits.zip, and Download.
+Then extract the files.

+Step 2: Import references

+Rightclick on References in your tool.
+Then click Add references.
+Select the BotBit's DLL-File.
+Then go to next step.

-Step 1: Import BotBits' namespaces
+Step 3: Import BotBits' namespaces
 ```csharp
 using BotBits;
 using BotBits.Events;
 using BotBits.SendMessages;
 ```

-Step 2: Create a new BotBitsClient instance
+Step 4: Create a new BotBitsClient instance
 ```csharp
 BotBitsClient bot = new BotBitsClient();
 ```